CT selection guide

 Rope CTs (Rogowski coils) are excellent for bus-bars and large switch-gear applications.
 Self-powered rope CTs are flexible and easy to install with a fixed current rating.
 Rope CTs require a minimum amperage and are not for use in residential or low-current scenarios.

-Split core CTs can be extended with 600V rated twisted pair wire to cover much longer distances.
+CTs may also be extended with 600V rated twisted pair wire.
 STP (shielded twisted pair) is recommended, as it will reduce noise and interference.
-If you need to extend a CT wire farther than approximately 100 ft, contact eGauge support to see if a custom scaling factor will be necessary in your software settings.
 Be sure to use properly rated Ethernet cable for the voltage that will be present.

 It is often not recommended to ground any part of the CT leads or shielding around the leads.
 Signal grounding is different than electrical grounding, and in some cases will cause problems that can invalidate readings.
 Consult with an electrical engineer if grounding is considered.